 As you, my friendly readers, bloom as hospice nurses, you will learn that the vital sign portion of the assessment is just a smidge of the entire assessment as to whether someone is approaching the end of life, going through reversible or terminal restlessness, or just having a difficult day.
 Let me share how I educate families that get hyper-focused on vitals.

-The education process starts the first time I'm with the patient and family (whether they are my patient or that of another nurse) and then is reinforced whenever the patient or family starts getting hypervigilant about .
+The education process starts the first time I’m with the patient and family (whether my patient or that of another nurse).
+Then it is reinforced whenever the patient or family starts getting hypervigilant about .
 The framework of what I share is as follows:

 For those of you who are new hospice nurses, know there’s always fine print.
 Let me go over those vitals that may have meaning based on what you’ve been seeing with the patient: